Public Health Services

 - Assistance and alerts during emergencies or natural disasters

 For more information on these projects, please contact: director@sjcph.org.
-If you'd like to request a radon text, please contact info@sjcph.org.
+If you'd like to request a radon test, please contact info@sjcph.org.

 To opt in to emergency alerts on your mobile phone, TEXT YOUR ZIP CODE 81433 to 888777